iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 Most importantly, pick the one that leads to you **killing some grass**.
 If your first attempt is small or imperfect, it's still better than doing nothing.

-At this very moment you, yes **you**, have some patch of grass sitting around that you never use.
+At this very moment you, yes you, have some patch of grass sitting around that you never use.
 That grass is wasting your time, and it's wasting the potential of a space that could be providing benefits you'll never get out of grass.
 Go kill that grass, and put something useful in its place.